ptarling/DeepLearningFishCounting/README.md

   ```
 ### Data

-Labelled and unlabelled data can be downloaded here: 10.5281/zenodo.4717411
+Labelled and unlabelled data can be downloaded <a href="https://zenodo.org/record/4717411">here</a>.

 * Labelled data:
   * 500 original images: 350 train, 70 validation, 80 test